14 Genome Mapping

 cd genome-mapping/

-You can then create the subsequently activate environment with
+You can then create the subsequently activate environment with the following.

 conda env create -f genome-mapping.yml